eclipse/mraa/README.md

-MAA - Low Level Skeleton Library for Communication on Intel platforms
+MRAA - Low Level Skeleton Library for Communication on Intel platforms
 ==============

 Library in C/C++ to interface with Galileo & other Intel platforms, in a